vitorvidaldev/small-projects/AWS/Solutions-Architect/ec2.md

 Security Groups are a service outside EC2.

-Security Groups have to be configured per VPC.
+Security Groups have to be configured per VPC and region.

+The Security Group allows all outbound traffic by default.

+The Security Group blocks all inbound traffic by default.

+Security Groups can be attached to multiple instances.

 Classic Ports to know:
 - 22 = SSH (Secure Shell) - log into a Linux instance